 • An introduction to the non-exam assessment (coursework)

-• Studying an anthology of a range of spoken and written non-fiction texts from Paris
+• Studying an anthology of a range of spoken and written non-fiction texts about Paris

 • Reading and studying A Streetcar Named Desire by Tennessee Williams